Shepherding-AI/GrowthTrack/README.md

-# Growth Track SaaS Starter (Multi-tenant, subdomain routing)
+# Growth Track SaaS Starter (Multi-tenant, path-based tenant routing)

 A minimal **multi-tenant** Next.js + Postgres + Prisma starter to build a **Growth Track** SaaS for churches.

 ## What you get
-- Subdomain tenant routing via `middleware.ts`
+- Path-based tenant routing (no wildcard DNS required).
-  - `demo.localhost:3000` → tenant = `demo`
-- Prisma schema designed for Growth Track (tenants, people, tracks/steps, cohorts, enrollments, attendance, completions, automations, logs)
-- Simple token-based admin guard for starter (replace with real auth later)

 ---